-In terms of a complaint being made against a member of staff, the Principal will discuss the issue with the staff member in question.
-Where necessary, the Principal will conduct interviews with any relevant parties, including witnesses and students, and take statements from those involved.
-All discussions shall be recorded by the Principal, and findings and resolutions will be communicated to the complainant either verbally or in writing.
+In terms of a complaint being made against a member of staff, the headteacher will discuss the issue with the staff member in question.
+Where necessary, the headteacher will conduct interviews with any relevant parties, including witnesses and pupils, and take statements from those involved.
+All discussions shall be recorded by the headteacher, and findings and resolutions will be communicated to the complainant either verbally or in writing.